 - 1. Play in designated areas only. - 2.
-Follow the directions of playground supervisors. - 3.
-Use only authorized playground materials in a safe manner. - 4.
-Allow others to play without disruption or exclusion. - 5.
-NO contact sports. - 6.
-No hanging on any of the basketball rims or trees. - 7.
-No sitting on concession stand counter. - 8.
-Obey playground rules. - 9.
-Speak respectfully to all adults on duty and to fellow students. - 10.
-Avoid rough playing, kicking, tripping, jumping, fighting, tackling, and tearing clothes. - 11.
-During winter NO climbing on snow piles or throwing snowballs. - 12.
-Treat each other kindly by sharing. - 13.
-Take no food outside. - 14.
+Maintain physical distancing - 3.
+Follow the directions of playground supervisors. - 4.
+Use only authorized playground materials in a safe manner. - 5.
+Allow others to play without disruption or exclusion. - 6.
+NO contact sports. - 7.
+No hanging on any of the basketball rims or trees. - 8.
+No sitting on concession stand counter. - 9.
+Obey playground rules. - 10.
+Speak respectfully to all adults on duty and to fellow students. - 11.
+Avoid rough playing, kicking, tripping, jumping, fighting, tackling, and tearing clothes. - 12.
+During winter NO climbing on snow piles or throwing snowballs. - 13.
+Treat each other kindly by sharing. - 14.
+Take no food outside. - 15.
 Remain outside until the bell rings to come in.
-Permission to re-enter the building must be obtained from playground supervisor. - 15.
-Avoid playing near parked cars. - 16.
-Do not go over the fence or enter the property on either side of the school. - 17.
-Do not run in and out of the building. - 18.
-Do not return to your classroom once you have been dismissed for lunch/recess unless accompanied by an adult supervisor. - 19.
+Permission to re-enter the building must be obtained from playground supervisor. - 16.
+Avoid playing near parked cars.

+- 17. Do not go over the fence or enter the property on either side of the school. - 18.
+Do not run in and out of the building. - 19.
+Do not return to your classroom once you have been dismissed for lunch/recess unless accompanied by an adult supervisor. - 20.
 Dress properly for the weather.
+Outdoor recess temp is 20' and above, with windchill.